Former SC judge questions use of Aarogya Setu app

 Former Supreme Court judge, Justice B N Srikrishna, has questioned the use of contact tracing Aarogya Setu app, the mobile application to help track COVID-19 patients, over a possible breach of data use.
-The former apex court judge said this (app) is some kind of patchwork which will causes more concern to citizens than to benefit to them.
+The former apex court judge said this (app) is some kind of patchwork that will cause more concern to citizens than to benefit them.

 Justice Srikrishna said that it is highly objectionable that such an order on the contact tracing app is issued at an executive level.
-"Such an order has to be backed by Parliamentary legislation, which will authorise the government to issue such an order," the ex-judge said while speaking at a webinar titled "Data Governance & Democratic Ethos" organised by Daksh on Monday.
+"Such an order has to be backed by Parliamentary legislation, which will authorize the government to issue such an order," the ex-judge said while speaking at a webinar titled "Data Governance & Democratic Ethos" organized by Daksh on Monday.

 The former judge said that the government order is "akin to an inter-departmental circular".
 "It is good that they are keeping with the principles of the Personal Data Protection Bill but who will be responsible if there is a breach?
 It does not say who should be notified," he said.
 Justice Srikrishna had also chaired the expert committee that drafted the Personal Data Protection Bill.